-- We will only send you information that you have specifically requested, using the email address which you have provided.
+- We will only send you information that you have specifically requested, using the contact information that you have provided.

 - From time to time, we may use your information to email you for market research purposes, to help us improve the service we offer.
 We may use the information to customise the website according to your interests.

-- The Army Cadets may also use email information collected with consent for anonymous matching processes on Facebook.
+- The ACF may also use email information collected with consent for anonymous matching processes on Facebook.
 This information will not be shared with third parties or other advertisers and will be deleted promptly after the match process is complete.
-Facebook will maintain the confidentiality and security of the Data and the collection of Facebook User IDs.
+Facebook will maintain the confidentiality and security of the data and the collection of Facebook user IDs.

-- We will never sell your email address or give it to another organisation for their own purposes.
+- We will not sell or share your email address to another organisation for their own purposes.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.